honeypieio/shrubcoop.org/content/events/members-decision-making-meeting-2.md

 Any agenda items should be sent to [agenda@shrubcoop.org]() one week before the meeting date at the latest, so the agenda can be written.
 If you would like to bring in a discussion topic or a proposal, but don't know how, please contact us at [hello@shrubcoop.org](hello@shrubcoop.org) and we will provide you with templates and instructions.

 This is a great opportunity to have a say in decisions that affect the whole coop, and also a place to learn what is going on across the community.
 It helps the community identify gaps and work towards our shared goal of community empowerment for a world without waste.

+#### **Accessibility information**

+The Zero Waste Hub is on ground floor with a small step at the entrance.
+A ramp is available, just ring the bell and one of our volunteers will happily assist you.
+All the public spaces throughout the building are step free and there is an accessible toilet with hand rails.

+There are disabled parking bays on both parallel streets, East Fountainbridge and Grindlay Street.

+All our toilets are gender neutral.

+If you have further questions regarding accessibility, please contact the Zero Waste Hub on **0131 281 0583**.

+#### **How to get there**

+There is space to lock up your bike on the corner of Lothian Road and Bread Street, by Cost Cutters.

+Lothian Road routes: 47, 24, 10, 11, 15, 16, 36, 1, 34, 124

+Grassmarket route: 2